www3838438/dbu/doc/usage.md

 #### Maintenance

- * **Backup** your data periodically to an external storage.
+ * Run `Back In Time` to backup your data periodically to an external storage.
- * Upgrade installed software.
- * Run `Bleachbit` to clear temporary files and free up disk space.
- * Battery/power: Lower screen brightness!
-Turn off wifi, bluetooth and other unused hardware.
-Use hibernation mode (suspend to disk) instead of sleep (suspend to RAM).
- * Performance: Close unused applications, disable unused `Services` and autostart programs in `Session and startup`.
- * Run `Disk utility` to run checks against your disks (automatic every 25 reboots).
- * Clean your computer case from dust every year.
+ * Apply available upgrades as soon as possible.
+ * Keep your hardware clean/free of dust, ensure good air flow.

-#### Security
+#### Basic security

  * Do not run untrusted software or commands.
- * Do not copy-paste commands from the web to your terminal emulator.
  * Only install software from your package manager.
- * Upgrade installed software
+ * Keep installed software up-to-date.
  * Only enter your administrator password to perform necessary system administration tasks.
+ * Do not copy-paste commands from the web to your terminal emulator.
- * use strong (long) passwords/phrases.
+ * Use strong (long) passwords/phrases.
  * Do not reuse your passwords for different services/machines (use a password manager).
- * Use encrypted communication protocols over insecure networks (SFTP, HTTPS, SSH, OTR, GPG...), use removable drives encryption.
+ * Use encrypted communication protocols over insecure networks (SFTP, HTTPS, SSH, OTR, GPG...), use disk encryption to mitigate theft.
  * Minimize installed/running software.
  * Do not mark untrusted files as executable.